cyral-quickstart/quickstart-sidecar-helm/docs/database-accounts/environment-variables.md

-# Setting up database accounts to a Helm sidecar through environment variables
+# Setting up database accounts to a Helm sidecar through Kubernetes secrets

-There are many ways to add extra environment variables to a container on Kubernetes.
-Cyral recommends adding the credentials as secret referencing environment variables.
+Cyral recommends setting up database accounts to a Helm sidecar using environment variables referencing Kubernetes secrets.

 Read more information about [database accounts](https://cyral.com/docs/manage-user-access/database-accounts) in our public docs.